AlexWen101/AlexWen101.github.io/research.md

   I spent around 6 months working on the <a href="https://atlas.cern/" target="_blank">ATLAS experiment</a>, a large particle collider experiment at CERN.

-  Most recently, with Pierre Savard and Lukas Adamek at the University of Toronto, we developed ways to estimate and quantify the measurement uncertainty of the Higgs boson mass, an important parameter of interest that ATLAS observes.
+  With Pierre Savard and Lukas Adamek at the University of Toronto, we developed ways to estimate and quantify the measurement uncertainty of the Higgs boson mass, an important parameter of interest that ATLAS observes.

   <center><img src="{{ site.github.url }}/assets/img/intro/HtoZZto4lchannel.jpg"  width="400"/></center>
   <center><i>The uncertainty of the Higgs mass is related to how wide the Higgs mass distribution (light blue) appears on a histogram of many different particle masses.
 Plot from the <a href="https://www.sciencedirect.com/science/article/pii/S037026931200857X#fg0080" target="_blank">2012 ATLAS Higgs discovery paper</a>.</i></center>